-Maternity and childcare leave is granted for 730 calendar days to women.
-The Labor Code indicates that 183 calendar days (or 200 calendar days in the event of complications or multiple births) of these 730 days shall be paid (LC article 27).
-In the event of new-born adoption, when a child under 12 months is adopted, employee is entitled to 550 calendar days of leave, of which 90 calendar days are paid (LC article 8).
+Paid Maternity and child-care leave is granted for 126 calendar days to women or 143 days in the event of complications or multiple births.
+This period may be spread between pregnancy and postnatal periods upon employees’ discretion.
+Additional 604 calendar days may be requested as parental leave, of which 57 calendar days should be paid. ) The parental leave can be used by either the mother or the father of the child.
+Whilst the initial 143 days (maternity and child-care leave) is an exclusive right of the mother, any unused days from this category of leave can be utilized by the father (LC article 37).
+In the event of new-born adoption, when a child under 12 months is adopted, employee is entitled to 550 calendar days of leave, of which 90 calendar days are paid (LC article 38).

-Further, the payment of the maternity, childcare leave and new-born adoption leave shall be paid from the state budget of Georgia in the form of one-off cash allowance, covering the duration of their paid leave, in the amount of GEL 1000.
-An employer and employee may also agree on additional payments in this regard (LC article 9).
+Further, the payment of the maternity, child-care leave and new-born adoption leave shall be paid from the state budget of Georgia in the form of one-off cash allowance, covering the duration of their paid leave, in the amount of GEL 1000.
+An employer and employee may also agree on additional payments in this regard (LC article 39).